eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 17 - The Party Reunites.md

 The castle begins to collapse above them, and the group runs out.
 They return to the Rebel hideout.
 In the lobby is Feris, tending to someone’s wounds. [[Violet]] is there, having lost an arm, as are [[Gorm]] and [[Tarren Hammerfist]].
 They return to the dorms.
 Branwyn is crying, Moiloc is sure Kaldrake is a hallucination.
 Brewster casts Detect Magic to confirm Kaldrake is real, and he tells them everything.

 Branwyn cries as she realizes Mora killed Grima.
 Moiloc can tell [[Shurima the Corpsemaker|Shurima]] is listening.
 Brewster is very familiar with the Hakkon family.
 He knows the monks of Whitehall fight the Hakkon.
 However, he doesn’t recognize the name [[Gulvayas Hakon|Gulvayas]].
-She tells Branwyn that Gwyneth reacted to hearing her name.
-She also tells Brewster about the portal to Whitehall and [[Daphne]].
+He tells Branwyn that Gwyneth reacted to hearing her name.
+He also tells Brewster about the portal to Whitehall and [[Daphne]].